NLnetLabs/cascade/doc/manual/source/architecture.rst

-For operators wishing to use an HSM, Cascade can connect directly to KMIP compatible HSMs, or to PKCS#11 compatible HSMs via our :program:`kmip2pkcs11` daemon which is installed automatically as part of our Cascade packages.
+For operators wishing to use an HSM, Cascade can connect directly to KMIP compatible HSMs, or to PKCS#11 compatible HSMs via our :program:`kmip2pkcs11` daemon, which is installed automatically as part of our Cascade packages.

+.. note:: Separating the main Cascade and HSM-relay daemons avoids running untrusted third-party code inside the main Cascade process.
+This eliminates a source of potential instability and unpredictable behaviour, as well as limiting resource usage.

 Bespoke Zone Verification
 -------------------------